Why Our Good Works

 Can Damn Us

-Much of the Time Good Works can lead to great blindness
+Much of the Time, Good Works can lead to great blindness and death

-“Faith without works is dead” (James 2:14).
-Yes, that is true.
+Sure God wants us to have many good works done for the love of Him.
+The Word tells us, “faith without works is dead” (James 2:14).
 If we have true faith, we certainly will have works.
 “I will demonstrate my faith to you from my works.”
 (James 2:18).
+And some of our works will be successful and others won’t.

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven…Many will say to me on that day [of judgement], ‘Lord, Lord…Did we not do mighty deeds in your name?’
 Then I will declare to them solemnly, ‘I never knew you.
 Depart from me, you evildoers” (Matthew 7:21-23).